Lunar CATALYST: Companies

+The Lunar CATALYST initiative signed three no-funds-exchanged Space Act Agreement (SAA) partnerships with U.S. private sector entities.
+In October 2017 NASA extended the SAA with the companies for 2 additional years.
+The updated agreements contain new milestones, permitting progress to be monitored.
+In May 2019, all three of the Lunar CATALYST companies were selected for the Commercial Lunar Payload Services (CLPS) program to deliver science and technology payloads.

 Astrobotic Technology

 Astrobotic Technologies of Pittsburgh, Pa. is believed to have bid the 260 kg payload Griffin Lander.
 Astrobotics has signed a Space Act Agreement with NASA containing 20 Milestones supporting two demonstration missions, the second of which has enhanced navigation and hazard avoidance performance, ending in July 2017.
 As of July 2015 Astrobotic has developed a preliminary version of its flight software for precision guidance.
 Testing in simulation validated the Griffin lander's ability to autonomously guide itself to a precise touchdown near the Lacus Mortis pit.As of November 2015 an end-to-end mission simulation has been completed.
 The CDR (Critical Design Review) is expected in June 2016.
 In December 2016 Astrobotic slipped their estimated launch date to 2019 and separated from the Google Lunar X Prize.
 In July 2017 Astrobotic announced that it would be sending a Peregrine Lunar Lander with 35 kg of customer payload to the Moon.
 The spacecraft will be launched on a United Launch Alliance (ULA) launch vehicle in 2019.

 On September 26, 2017 Astrobotic signed a 2-year extension to its SAA with NASA.
 As of September 2017 the Peregrine Lunar Lander has partially completed Milestone 9: Main engine and Reaction Control System (RCS) hot fire tests.
 There are 10 milestones to go.

 In February 2018 Astrobotic estimated that their Peregrine Lunar Lander would be launched on its first mission to the Moon in 2020.

 On November 29, 2018 Astrobotic was awarded a Commercial Lunar Payload Services contract by NASA, which makes it eligible to bid on delivering science and technology payloads to the Moon for NASA.